Everest View Trek

 • 3x nights accommodations with breakfast in (Hotel Kumari Boutique) or similar standard

-• Welcome dinner in Nepali restaurant with cultural performanance
+• Welcome dinner in a Nepali restaurant with a cultural performance

-• Best available twin sharing lodge/teahouse for the accommodations during the trekking
+• The best available twin-sharing lodge/teahouse for accommodations during the trekking

-• Seasonal fruits like apple, orange and pomegranate as dessert during the trekking
+• Seasonal fruits like apples, oranges, and pomegranates as dessert during the trekking

-• Mobile charging, wifi, hot showers are available in your room
+• Mobile charging, wifi, and hot showers are available in your room

 • Government Licence holder and experienced English-speaking trekking guide during the trekking